risckaust/risc-documentations/docs/source/1-z-robot-navigation.rst

 .. code-block:: bash

 	export ROS_MASTER_URI=http://192.168.0.odroid_ip_number:11311
-	export ROS_HOSTNAME=192.168.0.pc_ip_number
+	export ROS_HOSTNAME=192.168.0.computer_ip_number

 Make sure you **source** the ``.bashrc`` file after this.

-* From NUC/laptop log into an ODROID to get access to a command-line over a network.
+* From computer *ssh* into an ODROID to get access to a command-line over a network.
 We will setup an Odroid as a Master now.

 .. code-block:: bash